mui/material-ui/docs/pages/blog/2021-q1-update.md

 - 🚨 We have started to work on breaking changes to reach a stable state.
 - 💾 We have extended the support of @mui/material to handle v4 and v5 at the same time.
   In the future, we might desynchronize the release version of _mui/material-ui_ and _mui/material-ui-x_.
-  For Material-UI X, we will likely need to release breaking changes at a higher frequency: every six months.
+  For MUI X, we will likely need to release breaking changes at a higher frequency: every six months.
 - 🎛 We have added a column selector.

   <img src="/static/blog/2021-q1-update/column-selector.png" alt="" style="width: 518px; margin-bottom: 16px;" />